The Beer Garden Guide to Munich

 What is beer garden culture like?

 Beer gardens are popular summertime spots to get together with people and enjoy one another’s company, fresh air, and of course, beer.
 Most beer is served in half liter or liter sizes only so come prepared to drink or share a beer with a friend.
-With wooden tables and just a handful of options, they’re not too fancy, and that’s part of the charm.
+With classic wooden benches and just a handful of options, they’re typically not too fancy, which is part of their charm.

 How do I order a beer?